dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 contract descriptor will include it.
 (The data contract descriptor must contain: the data descriptor, the set of compatible algorithmic contracts, the aux array of globals).

 ## Example

 This is an example of a baseline descriptor for a 64-bit architecture.
 Suppose it has the name `"example-64"`

+The baseline is given in the "regular" format.

 ```jsonc
 {